Unidata/netcdf-c/man4/netcdf.md

   [[\<](#Compression "Previous section in reading order")]   [[\>](#HDF4-SD-Format "Next section in reading order")]       [[\<\<](#File-Format "Beginning of this chapter or previous chapter")]   [[Up](#File-Format "Up section")]   [[\>\>](#Internal-Dispatch-Table "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ---------------------------------------------------------- --------------------------------------------------------- --- ------------------------------------------------------------------------ ----------------------------------- --------------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-C.4 The NetCDF-4 Classic Model Format {.section}
+C.4 The NetCDF-4 Classic Model Format
 -------------------------------------

 Every classic and 64-bit offset file can be represented as a netCDF-4